worldbank/GEEST/README.md

 1. Navigate to and select wealth index polygon input shapefile containing a field with the wealth index.

+   **Input File:** *Income/Wealth_Index.shp*

-2. Click the "Set" button to extract all the fields from the polygon input layer.
+3. Click the "Set" button to extract all the fields from the polygon input layer.

-3. Select the field containing the numeric value representing wealth index.
+4. Select the field containing the numeric value representing wealth index.

-4. Enter alternate raster output file name if desired.
+5. Enter alternate raster output file name if desired.

-5. Click "Execute" button to run the algorithm.
+6. Click "Execute" button to run the algorithm.

-6. Status text next to the "Execute" button will appear and let you know once processing is complete.
+7. Status text next to the "Execute" button will appear and let you know once processing is complete.

-7. The output raster file will be stored in the project folder specified in the "Setup" tab, under the "Contextual" folder (_Project\_Folder//Place Characterization/Raster\_output.tif_).
+8. The output raster file will be stored in the project folder specified in the "Setup" tab, under the "Contextual" folder (*Project_Folder/Place Characterization/INC_Raster_output.tif*).

 #### 4.5.6 Electricity Access